vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- Fix/Update: Simplified and corrected night time calculation.
+Previously, it could be inaccurate for routes on the opposite side of the globe from Europe.
-- Fix: Night time field wasn't updated (for copied flights) if the actual night time was 0
+- Fix: Night time field wasn't updated (for copied flights) if the actual night time was 0.

 ## [3.15.0] - 15.10.2025